awsdocs/amazon-efs-user-guide/doc_source/get-started-file-sync.md

 # Amazon EFS File Sync<a name="get-started-file-sync"></a>

-Using Amazon EFS File Sync, you can copy files from an existing on\-premises or in\-cloud file system into an Amazon EFS file system\.
-EFS File Sync copies your file data, and also file system metadata such as ownership, timestamps, and access permissions\.
-You can copy your files over the internet or AWS Direct Connect with relative security and efficiency\.
-For information about how to use AWS Direct Connect , see [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.
+Amazon EFS File Sync copies files from an existing on\-premises or cloud file system into an Amazon EFS file system\.
+EFS File Sync securely and efficiently copies files over the internet or an AWS Direct Connect connection\.
+It copies file data and file system metadata such as ownership, timestamps, and access permissions\.
+For information about how to use AWS Direct Connect, see [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.

+**Note**
+You don’t need to set up AWS Direct Connect to use EFS File Sync\.

 **Topics**
 + [Requirements for EFS File Sync](#file-sync-requirements)